Timeline of Events Related to the Solon Township Data Center

 The following information was gathered using public tax records, news reporting, various public township meeting minutes, and FOIA request responses.
 All of this information is publicly available.

-This timeline is current as of February 22, 2026.
+This timeline is current as of August 14, 2026.

 September 2022